This month, a radically different theme, aimed at raising your sights.

 - stable, fast, highly available broadband to homes and businesses

 - end-to-end management of many simultaneous multimedia sessions (voice, video, email, chat, whatever)

-- consistent management of different processing requirements for differing media types
+- consistent management of different processing requirements for differing media channels

 - super-fast, efficient routing